-- 12.1 The definition of non-compliance in relation to this policy refers to any incident which results in a potential breach of legislation or regulatory standard, or which causes or has the potential to cause a significant risk to health or safety. - 12.2 Any non-compliance issue identified at an operational level will be formally reported to the Council's Director of Housing and Operations as part of the monthly reporting cycle.
+12.1 The definition of non-compliance in relation to this policy refers to any incident which results in a potential breach of legislation or regulatory standard, or which causes or has the potential to cause a significant risk to health or safety.

-- 12.3 The Council's Director of Housing and Operations will agree an appropriate course of corrective action to address the non-compliance issue and report details of the same to the Corporate Leadership Team. - 12.4 The Director of Housing and Operations will ensure Corporate Leadership Team (CLT) and/or the appropriate Cabinet Member(s) The Council's Cabinet Member for Housing, Transport and Special Projects is made aware of any noncompliance issue so they can consider the implications and take action as appropriate. - 12.5 In cases of a serious non-compliance issue the Corporate Leadership Team and The Council's Monitoring Officer will consider whether it is necessary to disclose the issue to the Regulator of Social Housing in the spirit of coregulation, or any other relevant organisation such as the HSE, as part of the Regulatory Framework.
+- 12.2 Any non-compliance issue identified at an operational level will be formally reported to the Council's Director of Housing and Operations as part of the monthly reporting cycle. - 12.3 The Council's Director of Housing and Operations will agree an appropriate course of corrective action to address the non-compliance issue and report details of the same to the Corporate Leadership Team. - 12.4 The Director of Housing and Operations will ensure Corporate Leadership Team (CLT) and/or the appropriate Cabinet Member(s) is made aware of any non-compliance issue so they can consider the implications and take action as appropriate.